 How might she create an environment that generates both healing and action for our community?
 How might art help children process the challenges we are facing?

 The installation she will create as a result of her residency and work with the community is El Más Allá, a colorful, immersive environment that will help us process current events and generate action moving forward.
-The installation is slated to open this fall on the Museum’s Lower Level, pending local and state guidelines for the Museum’s safe reopening.
+The installation is slated to open later this year on the Museum’s Lower Level, pending local and state guidelines for the Museum’s safe reopening.